building-envelope-data/metabase/docs/tutorials/interaction_metabase_database.md

    combined conjunctively, meaning that for access both need to allow access.
    </details>
 1. `loginUser`: Use the your user account from section [Register as a new user] (#register-as-new-user-and-create-an-institution) to sign in at the your product data server.
+When you want to change the data access policies, your user must be part of the institution which operates this product data server.
    - a) https://www.local.solarbuildingenvelopes.com:7001/connect/client/login
    - b) https://staging.solarbuildingenvelopes.com/connect/client/login
    - c) https://www.solarbuildingenvelopes.com/connect/client/login